 at various scales, ranging from:

-with keynotes, seminars, workshops and customised training courses delivered to companies, government agencies, consultants and universities around the world, including:
+with keynotes, seminars, workshops and customised training courses delivered to companies, government agencies, consultancies and universities around the world, including:

-- Austria, Brazil, Canada, Chile, China, Colombia, Czech Republic, Denmark, Estonia, Germany, Hong Kong, India, Ireland, Italy, Japan, Korea, Luxembourg, Malaysia, Mexico, Netherlands, Norway, Singapore, Slovakia, South Africa, Spain, Sweden, Switzerland, Taiwan, Thailand, UK and the USA.
+Austria, Brazil, Canada, Chile, China, Colombia, Czech Republic, Denmark, Estonia, Germany, Hong Kong, India, Ireland, Italy, Japan, Jordan, Korea, Luxembourg, Malaysia, Mexico, Netherlands, Norway, Singapore, Slovakia, South Africa, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, UK and the USA.